aakarshv1/InvestaScope/README.md

 # InvestaScope
-Envision you financial journey with InvestaScope, a simple Python command-line tool that can yield valuable portfolio performance metrics from a simple csv file of your investment history!
+Envision your financial journey with InvestaScope, a simple Python command-line tool that can yield valuable portfolio performance metrics from a simple csv file of your investment history!

 ## Tool Setup
 1. Set up python virtual environment and activate: